iramirezc-learning/book-algorithms-4th-java/chapter/1-fundamentals/section/1/exercise/index.md

   probabilities[k] = frequencies[k]/36.0;
 ```

 The value `probabilites[k]` is the probability that the dice sum to `k`.
-Run experiments to validate this calculation simulating `n` dice throws, keeping track of the frequencies of occurence of each value when you compute the sum of two random integers between `1` and `6`.
+Run experiments to validate this calculation simulating `n` dice throws, keeping track of the frequencies of occurrence of each value when you compute the sum of two random integers between `1` and `6`.
 How large does `n` have to be before your empirical results match the exact results to three decimal places?

-> TODO
+> MinThrows: 35 (after running 999999 simulations!)

 [**Code ->** E1135.java](./E1135.java)